DBOS-project/apiary/README.md

 we are interested in any feedback you can provide to improve the project so it better meets developers' needs.

-Apiary is based around two ideas which we believe can radically simplify many applications:
+Apiary is based on two ideas that we believe can radically simplify many applications:

 1. Store all long-lived application state in a database.
 2. Access this state only through database transactions.